Thousands of Filipinos join a ‘pro-life’ rally against birth control last weekend (photo: Hernan Melencio)

 , an anti-abortion advocate, said many Catholics don’t know what the controversial reproductive health (RH) bill

 is about because priests do not mention the issue in their homilies.
+"People don’t understand it that’s why when they are asked to answer surveys they don’t know what they are answering," Macalintal said.
+He said priests should include birth control issue in their homilies.
 "I appeal to priests to please include the RH issue in your daily homilies and discuss it with your parishioners," said the lawyer, lector and commentator from the Last Supper of Our Lord Parish

+, also said priests need to discuss the bill more.
 "I agree that priests put into practice their responsibility to guide their flock in their parishes on basic moral and spiritual issues," Atienza said.